gobo-eiffel/gobo/Readme.txt

 is hosted at SourceForge.

-Although the license allows you to do pretty much whatever you want with this software, I would be grateful to get your feedbacks, bug reports and/or bug fixes, improvements, etc. so that others could benefit from your work and ideas as well.
-I would also be interested in hearing about your projects and how easy (or difficult) it was to adapt this software for your specific needs.
+Although the license allows you to do pretty much whatever you want with this software, We would be grateful to get your feedbacks, bug reports and/or bug fixes, improvements, etc. so that others could benefit from your work and ideas as well.
+We would also be interested in hearing about your projects and how easy (or difficult) it was to adapt this software for your specific needs.
 Thank you in advance.